Meta Ads · Speech Pathology

 How we run it

-How we run Meta Ads for speech pathology clinics.
+How we run Meta Ads for speech-pathology clinics.

-Same four steps every clinic gets, sharpened for speech pathology.
+Same four steps every clinic gets, sharpened for speech-pathology.

 Build creative for the buyer, not the patient.

 Every piece of creative we build is shot from the buyer's perspective.
 Parent-led reels for paeds.
 Carer-led content for adult speech.
-Support-coordinator-friendly content for NDIS.
+Support coordinator friendly content for NDIS.
 The on-camera face is usually the clinician, but the message is written for the person doing the searching, not the person in therapy.

 Layer the audience strategy by buyer.

 Custom audience from your existing client base.
 Lookalike from there.
 Geographic targeting tight to your real catchment.
-Plus parent-of-young-kids targeting for paeds, support-coordinator-friendly behavioural signals for NDIS, and adult-children-of-older-parents targeting for adult speech.
+Plus parent of young kids targeting for paeds, support coordinator friendly behavioural signals for NDIS, and adult children of older parents targeting for adult speech.
 Each segment gets the right audience, not a one-size-fits-all approach.

 Use lead forms that route by buyer and concern.

-Each lead-form ad asks 3 to 4 short qualifying questions: who is the patient (child, adult), what's the presenting concern, NDIS or private, urgency.
+Each lead form ad asks 3 to 4 short qualifying questions: who is the patient (child, adult), what's the presenting concern, NDIS or private, urgency.
 The submission tag tells your front desk who the inquiry is for and how to respond.
 Time saved on triage is time spent on care.

 We report on bookings.
 Not clicks.